nosovk/flowershow/content/Projects/LIV/Tech.md

 ### notification
 We have in-app notification and push notifications.
 ![[OLO-notifications.png]]
 Some kinds of notifications delivered only like in-app, but mostly we use fallback strategy.
 We send in-app, if user not online, or we don't get ACK from phone — then we send push message.
 Also for call notifications at apple we use special voip notifications.
+For some messages we also send email notifications, like a list of missed calls.

 ### panel
 Domain used for working with segmentation of users to cohorts, groups etc. Cohorts used for labeling users with tags, that used for improved feed generation in gallery and other places.